msx2plus/SONATA/README.md

 # SONATA

-ACS source and split ASSETS for SONATA.
+ACS source and split ASSETS for SONATA. for use with Ultimate Doom Builder. untested outside of custom eos fork of GZ/UZDoom.

 as such, this repo contains spoilers for SONATA.